-- A. The clearance of indigenous vegetation shall not exceed the dimensions specified in Table 1 for the relevant land unit applying to that land, provided that where any of the land has been cleared since the Plan became operative on 18 July 1996, any clearing of indigenous vegetation shall not increase the total area of cleared land beyond the dimensions specified in Table 1. - B. On Great Barrier Island only, manuka up to 6 metres in height may be removed in any Land Unit. - C. For Land Unit 3 and 5 indigenous vegetation less than 6 metres in height or with a girth less than 600mm (measured at 1.4 metres above the ground), may be cleared. - D. For Land Unit 11, the following shall apply: - For the purposes of establishing a permitted building platform, indigenous vegetation less than 6 metres in height or with a girth (measured at 1.4 metres above ground) less than 600mm, may be cleared, - ii) For any other purposes indigenous vegetation clearance shall be subject to the standards in 6B.1.3.3.A.
+- A. The cumulative amount of indigenous vegetation clearance for any land unit (including cleared land since 18 July 1996) shall not exceed that specified in Table 1. - B. On Great Barrier Island only, manuka up to 6 metres in height may be removed in any Land Unit. - C. For Land Unit 3 and 5 manuka or kanuka less than 6 metres in height or with a girth less than 600mm (measured at 1.4 metres above the ground), may be cleared.